 What Is The Tax-Free Threshold?

-For individuals, the actual tax free threshold depends on the offsets you are entitled to, the effect of which is to lift you over the first step marginal tax rate.
+For individuals, the actual tax free threshold position depends on the offsets you are entitled to.
+Offsets in effect create a tax-free area on incomes just above the first step marginal tax rate.

 Marginal Tax Rate

 Offsets Lift the Tax Free Threshold

 The availability of tax offsets have the effect of lifting the tax-free threshold for those entitled.
 Pensioners for example, are shielded from tax at higher levels than the basic scale based on a sliding income scale and partnered status.